Senegal: Africa's new surfing hot spot | The China Post

 Senegal has been attracting surfers since the 1960s, after it was featured in filmmaker Bruce Brown’s 1966 documentary The Endless Summer, which followed Californian surfers Mike Hynson and Robert August on their quest around the world to find the perfect wave.
 But Senegal’s beaches have remained mostly unknown.
 And yet it has all it takes to become a renowned surfing destination: a laid-back atmosphere, good food and contagious joie de vivre.
 Added to that, Senegal is only a five-hour flight from Europe.

-Located on the Cabo Verde Peninsula, the Dakar area is exposed to both southern and northern hemisphere swells or “hemi-swells”, allowing beginner and pro surfers to find good waves all year long.
+Located on the Cabo Verde Peninsula, the Dakar area is exposed to both southern and northern hemisphere swells, or “hemi-swells”, allowing beginners and pro surfers to find good waves all year long.
 Senegal is also, despite recent security issues in neighboring countries like Mali and Niger, one of the most stable and forward-thinking countries in West Africa.

 Chasing the waves